 Your complaint will be recorded by the Professional Standards Department (PSD) of Derbyshire Constabulary.

-PSDs have overall responsibility for recording and handling complaints about the conduct of individual officers or members of police staff.
-PSDs are completely separate from the officers or members of staff who are complained about.
+PSD have overall responsibility for recording and handling complaints about the conduct of individual officers or members of police staff.
+PSD staff are completely separate from the officers or members of staff who are complained about.

 How will my complaint be dealt with?